TheSortedChaos/jump-playground/documentation/to-do-list.md

 # ToDo - List

 This is the todo list.
 The second brain for not-forgetting stuff.

+* add assets (e.g. blender file to repo (in extra folder))